Table of contents

 Lesson 6: Choosing the Story

 How do you choose your story?
-This was one of our favorite sections of the class, as Malcolm covered some important topics like how to find (and build) a good story, using examples from his own books.
+This was one of our favorite sections of the class, as Malcolm covered some important topics like how to find (and build) a good story, using examples from his books.

 He suggests using the principles of connectedness as a starting point and offers a fresh perspective on how to choose your own story.